 My research explores the history, politics, and cultural aspects of computers, information infrastructures, and global climate science.
 Here is my curriculum vitae.

 I sometimes direct the University of Michigan Science, Technology & Society Program.
 The program sponsors a distinguished speaker series, a biweekly faculty colloquium, a graduate certificate, and an undergraduate minor.

 I am co-editor (with Geoffrey C. Bowker) of the Infrastructures book series (MIT Press), and I serve on the editorial boards of Climatic Change, Big Data & Society: Critical Interdisciplinary Inquiries, and Information & Culture: A Journal of History.
 My most recent book is A Vast Machine: Computer Models, Climate Data, and the Politics of Global Warming (MIT Press, 2010).

-I'm looking for great doctoral students.
-Contact me if you want to work on the history of knowledge and information infrastructures, especially climate science or the history of computing.
+I'm always looking for great doctoral students.
+Contact me if you want to work on the history of knowledge and information infrastructures, especially climate science or computing.
 UM has terrific PhD programs in Information, History, and Anthropology & History.